sebastianlay/analog-camera-space/readme.md

 ![Preview](preview.png)

-A database of currently still produced and available analog cameras.
+A database of analog cameras.

 This repository contains all the source code for the website to allow for easier collaboration.